 Do I have to use chopped onions and garlic in my Meatloaf?

-No, you donโt.
+No, you don’t.
 If you don’t like fresh onions or garlic, you can substitute them with granulated versions.
-This is something I do when making meatloaf for my wife.
+I do this when making meatloaf for my wife.
 Use one tablespoon of granulated onion and one teaspoon of garlic instead of the fresh.
 Or leave them out and use your favorite seasonings.

 In a large bowl, add the ground beef, garlic, onion, bread crumbs, milk, eggs, ketchup, Worcestershire sauce, and seasonings.

 Mix the ingredients until blended.
 Refrigerate the meat mixture for 30-60 minutes.
-You may also refrigerate it overnight to let the meatloaf mixture set up.
+You may also refrigerate it overnight to set up the meatloaf mixture.
 Make sure to cover the meatloaf mixture with plastic wrap.

-*If you’re pressed for time, it can be used right away.
+*If you’re pressed for time, it can be used immediately.

 Shape the meat into a loaf.
 Place it on a parchment-lined baking dish, rimmed baking sheet, or sheet pan.
-Bake in the 350-degree F. oven for 45 minutes.
+Bake in the 350°F oven for 45 minutes.

 Making the glaze only requires a few simple ingredients and can easily be adjusted using your favorite seasonings, type of vinegar, and sweetener.

-While the meatloaf is baking, mix the ingredients for the glaze in a small bowl, making sure it’s well blended.
+While the meatloaf is baking, mix the ingredients for the glaze in a small bowl, ensuring it’s well blended.

 I used these ingredients to make my meatloaf glaze